 - Maintain your price range within the level your buyers expect, if you need to increase prices make sure you communicate this to them with a little justification of why you need to do so.

 Customer service is the framework where loyalty and trust is built on.
-This is where your company can really stand out in a different way from your cometition.
+This is where your company can really stand out in a different way from your competition.
 Quality customer service is simply going out of your way to please the customer.
 It is that extra effort, one sincere action, the personal touch that ultimately affects buyers choice to keep remembering you and recommending you.

 In part 2 we will be discussing how to utilize the power of word of mouth online; we call this word of mouse.